Trickshotblaster/Trickshotblaster.github.io/_posts/2025-08-21-Implementing HNet.md

 #### Upsampling

 The upsampler essentially duplicates each boundary vector to fill up the length of its chunk.
-The authors use a Straight Through Estimator to pretend that, in the backward pass, each of the upsampled vectors was weighted by its confidence $c_t$, which rewards high boundary probabilities in boundary vectors and punishes high boundary probabilities for non-boundary vectors, incentivizing the model to be confident in its boundary predictions.
+The authors use a Straight Through Estimator to pretend that, in the backward pass, each of the upsampled vectors was weighted by its confidence \(c_t\), which rewards high boundary probabilities in boundary vectors and punishes high boundary probabilities for non-boundary vectors, incentivizing the model to be confident in its boundary predictions.

 #### Dechunking Module Code
 ```python